wts-thomas/wts-elementor-onboarding/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor and LifterLMS.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 0.6.0 - 12-30-2022 =
+* Function to remove items from the Student/User Dashboard
+* Styles for the Company Dashboard

 = 0.5.0 - 12-29-2022 =
 * Refactored logout function to ignore confirmation warning (redirects user to Dashboard)